 Is there a better way to protect yourself from pathogens while dealing with issues like allergies, asthma or eczema?
 Is it possible to clean your hands and your home effectively while still cleaning “green”?

-The answer is yes; there are smarter ways to clean – ways that help protect you from pathogens while also protecting your health and the health of the planet.
+The answer is yes; there are smarter ways to clean – ways that help protect you from pathogens while also protecting the health of our planet.

 Smarter hand washing